094459/newsletter-oss-projects/README.md

 [abc](https://aws-oss.beachgeek.co.uk/47t) is an AI bash tool that integrates with Amazon Bedrock as a foundation model provider.
 This tool will generate shell command(s) from natural language description using which ever LLM (generative AI) you configure, and place on the next shell prompt for editing and execution.
 Plenty of details in the README on how to configure and run this, so give it a go if you are looking for something that integrates with Amazon Bedrock.(#206)

+**agentcore-memory-browser**

+[agentcore-memory-browser](https://aws-oss.beachgeek.co.uk/4j4) is another project from  **Danillo Poccia** (he is on fire at the moment!!)   that provides a web interface for browsing and exploring Amazon Bedrock AgentCore Memory resources.
+This application provides a user friendly way to interact with AgentCore Memory data through both control plane and data plane APIs.
+Check out the README for a short video of what this looks like and how it works - it is really very cool. (#214)

 **agent-dev-toolkit**

 [agent-dev-toolkit](https://aws-oss.beachgeek.co.uk/4gx) or Agent Development Toolkit (ADT),  provides a single command-line interface that lets developers build, test, and iterate on Strands agents with ease during local development.
 The CLI unifies agent execution, observability, UI, and local containerisation into one cohesive developer experience, enabling developers to iterate and experiment faster with immediate feedback loops and streamlined workflows.
 Check out the detailed README file for more info on how to get started with this command line tool.(#212)